Bussa's rebellion: Revolt

 The revolts arose at a time when the British Parliament was working on schemes to ameliorate the conditions of slaves in the Caribbean.
 Preparation for this rebellion began soon after the House of Assembly discussed and rejected the Imperial Registry Bill in November 1815, which would have registered West Indian slaves.
-Historians believe that slaves interpreted some of the parliamentary proposals as preparatory to emancipation, and took action when emancipation did not take place.
+Historians believe that slaves interpreted some of the parliamentary proposals as preparatory to emancipation and took action when emancipation did not take place.

-Among Bussa's collaborators were Joseph Pitt Washington Franklin (a free man), John and Nanny Grigg, a senior domestic slave, and Jackey on Simmons' Plantation, as well as other slaves, drivers and artisans.
+Among Bussa's collaborators were Joseph Pitt Washington Franklin (a free man), John and Nanny Grigg, a senior domestic slave, and Jackey on Simmons' Plantation as well as other slaves, drivers, and artisans.
 Jackey was a Creole driver who was an important figure.
 The planning was undertaken at a number of sugar estates, including Bailey's plantation, where it began.
 By February 1816, Bussa was an African driver, one of the few in his position.
 He and his collaborators decided to start the revolt on 14 April, Easter Sunday.

-Bussa, King Wiltshire, Dick Bailey and Johnny led the slaves into battle at Bailey's Plantation on Tuesday, 16 April.
+Bussa, King Wiltshire, Dick Bailey, and Johnny led the slaves into battle at Bailey's Plantation on Tuesday, 16 April.
 He commanded some 400 rebels, men and women, most of whom were believed to be Creole, born in the islands.
-He was killed in battle, his forces continued the fight until they were defeated by superior firepower of the colonial militia.
-The rebellion failed but its influence was significant to the future of Barbados.
+He was killed in battle, but his forces continued the fight until they were defeated by superior firepower of the colonial militia.
+The rebellion failed, but its influence was significant to the future of Barbados.